-The eponymous Pitons, two towering volcanic spires, are the major iconic landmarks of the island.
+The twin Pitons are the major iconic landmarks of the Caribbean island.
 These spectacular twin pinnacles, Gros Piton and Petit Piton, rise side by side from the sea.
-They are bridged by an inland ridge and tower above an accessible caldera-like formation known as the Qualibou Depression.
+They are located on either side of the Jalousie Bay.

-Despite the small area there is a high diversity of terrestrial habitats, flora and fauna.
+Despite the small area, there is a high diversity of terrestrial flora and fauna habitats.
 The dominant vegetation is comprised of various forest types, including rare elfin woodland on the summits.
 Small, little disturbed patches of natural forests remain, preserved by the steepness of the land.

 A survey has revealed 168 species of finfish, 60 species of cnidaria, including corals, eight molluscs, 14 sponges, 11 echinoderms, 15 arthropods and eight annelid worms.